maxgerhardt/pio-stm32-with-esp8266-dht11/README.md

 ## IDE setup

-If you want to import these projects into an IDE, go into either the `esp8266` or `stm32` directory and type
+If you want to import these projects into an IDE, open your shell (`cmd.exe` or bash, ..) go into either the `esp8266` or `stm32` directory and execute the command

 ```sh
 pio init --ide=vscode